-This was the scene in front of “Starry Night” at the Museum of Modern Art in New York recently.
+This was the scene in front of “Starry Night” at the Museum of Modern Art in New York City recently (sorry for the blurry photo).
 In 1888, Van Gogh painted this piece from his asylum room window, depicting the Provence night sky.
-He committed himself after cutting off his left ear with a razor and sending it to a prostitute.
+He had committed himself after cutting off his left ear with a razor and sending it to a prostitute.

 Before his suicide at 37, he deemed himself a failure.

-I can’t help wonder what Van Gogh would think if he saw this picture, painted at such a low time, hanging in one of the world’s most important art museums.
+I can’t help wonder what Van Gogh would think if he saw this picture now, painted at such a low time, hanging in one of the world’s most important art museums.
 You stand and take it in, shoulder to shoulder with people speaking every language, clicking off picture after picture.

 “No flashes!” can be heard over and over by museum guards.